I am the registered owner of a freehold premises in Sheerness but nevertheless charged rent, why is this and what is this?

 Assuming that you have an Estate Agent in the equation then let them know immediately so that they can let the sellers know that there may be a slight delay due to the problems encountered.
 Hopefully they will be sympathetic and urge their lawyer to send a new set of papers to your new solicitors.
 You should appoint new lawyers that are on the Skipton conveyancing panel and notify the lender.
 If you have paid over any money, it will hopefully be held by the SRA as money in an intervened firm's bank accounts is transferred to the SRA.
 Then, the SRA or the intervention agent looks at the intervened firm's accounts to work out who the money belongs to.
 To claim your money you will need to contact the SRA.
 If the SRA cannot return money you are owed from the firm's bank accounts, or if they can only return part of the money, you can apply to the Compensation Fund for a grant.
 Your new lawyers should be in a position to assist.

-is it true that all Sheerness solicitor practices on the UBS conveyancing panel are overseen by the Solicitors Regulatory Authority?
+Is it the case that all Sheerness conveyancing solicitors on the Skipton conveyancing panel are governed by the SRA?

-As solicitors, in order to be on the UBS conveyancing panel they would need to be governed by the Solicitors Regulatory Authority.
-Many lenders do allow licenced conveyancers on their panel and in that case the organisation would be regulated by the CLC.
+As a firm of solicitors, in order to be on the Skipton conveyancing panel they would need to be governed by the Solicitors Regulatory Authority.
+Some lenders do allow licenced conveyancers on their panel and in such a situation the organisation would be regulated by the Council of Licensed Conveyancers.